tencent cloud

 props.put(ProducerConfig.MAX_BLOCK_MS_CONFIG, 30 * 1000);

-// Set the number of retries for the client
+//Set the number of internal retries on the client.

 props.put(ProducerConfig.RETRIES_CONFIG, 5);